Serba Dinamik recently found itself in hot water amidst a tussle with its auditor KPMG over certain financial inconsistencies

 The huge PPE carrying amount is mostly composed of ‘Plant & Machinery’ and ‘Tools & Equipment’.
 I honestly don’t know enough about this business to comment.

+Public shareholder float appears to be only around 30%.
 The top two shareholders (who are also on the board) hold about 30% of outstanding shares; one of them appears to have trimmed his position from 19% as of FY19 to a hair above 7% today.
 The top two domestic pension funds hold about 15% of outstanding shares.
 I would roughly estimate the free float to be less than 50%.

 Disclosure: I am neither long nor short Serba Dinamik in any capacity.